ThamerDraidi/webhook-pipeline/README.md

 After a job is processed, the results are sent to all registered subscribers for that pipeline.

 - **Multiple Subscribers:** Each pipeline can have one or more subscriber endpoints (URLs).
-- **Retry Logic:** Failed deliveries are retried with exponential backoff to ensure reliability.
+- **Retry Logic:** Failed deliveries are retried with linear backoff to ensure reliability.
 - **Logging:** Every delivery attempt is logged to track success and failures.

 **Example:**